rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ### Do I need to add anything to my proguard-rules?

-If you are facing any issue regarding even delivery in a production environment, add the following line in your proguard rule.
+If you are facing any issues regarding event delivery in a production environment, add the following line in your proguard rule:

 ```java
 -keep class com.rudderstack.android.** { *; }